daishengyu1993/ml-service-wrapper-core/README.md

   * Base class for other errors, callable when a dataset does not match the agreed-upon contract.

-# Debugging and running the sample
+# Debugging a job

+Examples below use the sample job, and consequently require cloning of this repository to run.

 ## Write your own debug script